 To increase your chances of achieving your goal, don’t forget to allocate some “fun” money.
 If you never get the chance to spend money on things that make you happy, you will become demoralised.

 Do not give up when you don’t stick to your budget.
 Remember, every month will be different.
 It helps to review your budget monthly and make adjustments where necessary.
-Click here to download our free budget planner to help you create a budget.

-5. Negotiate A Better Rate Of Interest, or Switch To A No-Interest Card
+5. Negotiate a Better Rate of Interest, or Switch to a No-Interest Card

 You can make it much easier for yourself to pay off debt by finding out how to save money on your credit card bills.
 Shop around for a new card that offers a better interest rate.
 Ideally, find one that will offer you a period of 0% interest on balance transfers.